Sforza Castle: History

 Under the Spanish domination which followed, the castle became a citadel, as the governor's seat was moved to the Ducal Palace (1535).
 Its garrison varied from 1,000 to 3,000 men, led by a Spanish castellan.
 In 1550 works began to adapt the castle to modern fortification style, as a hexagonal (originally pentagonal) star fort, following the addition of 12 bastions.
 The external fortifications reached 3 km in length and covered an area of 25.9 hectares.
 The castle also remained in use as a fort after the Spaniards were replaced by the Austrians in Lombardy.

 Most of the outer fortifications were demolished during the period of Napoleonic rule in Milan under the Cisalpine Republic.
 The semi-circular Piazza Castello was constructed around the city side of the castle, surrounded by a radial street layout of new urban blocks bounded by the Foro Buonaparte.
 The area on the "country" side of the castle was laid out as a 700 by 700 m square parade ground known as Piazza d'Armi.

 After the unification of Italy in the 19th century, the castle was transferred from military use to the city of Milan.
 Parco Sempione, one of the largest parks in the city, was created on the former parade grounds.

 The government of Milan undertook restoration works, directed by Luca Beltrami.
 The Via Dante was cut through the medieval street layout in the 1880s to provide a direct promenade between the castle and the Duomo on an axis with the main gate.
-Between 1900 and 1905 the Torre del Filarete was rebuilt, on the basis of 16th-century drawings, as a monument to King Umberto I.
+Between 1900 and 1905 the Torre del Filarete was rebuilt, based on 16th-century drawings, as a monument to King Umberto I.

 Allied bombardment of Milan in 1943 during World War II severely damaged the castle.
 The post-war reconstruction of the building for museum purposes was undertaken by the BBPR architectural partnership.